armbian/documentation/docs/User-Guide_Getting-Started.md

 ## Deploy the image

-Write the **.xz compressed image** with a tool like [USBImager](https://gitlab.com/bztsrc/usbimager) onto your microSD card.
+Write the **.xz compressed image** with a tool like [USBImager](https://gitlab.com/bztsrc/usbimager) onto your micro-SD card.
 Unlike other tools, it can validate written data **saving you from corrupted SD card contents**.

 !!! warning "Other tools"